rootandall/community-schools-playbook/chapter-7.md

   <dl>
     <dd>Every neighborhood and community is different.
 Not all families have access to the same level and breadth of resources.
 In well-resourced communities, regular access to vision care and dental health services are commonplace.
 These services are far less available to families in less advantaged communities, however.
 And children often pay the highest cost for these inequities.
 For example, without access to affordable vision care, a student in need of glasses can’t read what the teacher is writing on the board.
 A nagging toothache makes it impossible to concentrate during lessons.
 Hunger, homelessness, or neighborhood violence also interfere with studies and attendance.</dd>

-    <dd>These same children have boundless talents and dreams that go unexplored and undeveloped because they don’t have access to enriching opportunities outside of school, which are also more available in well-resourced communities.
+    <dd>These same children have boundless talents and dreams that go unexplored and undeveloped because they don’t have access to enriching opportunities outside of school, that are also more available in well-resourced communities.
 One child may strive to be a novelist; another a pediatric surgeon; and another an architect.
 But they are less likely to have access to programs that explore these interests and talents.
 Some don’t have anywhere to go to get help with homework.
 In such communities, children face overlapping real-world problems, and they can’t do their best in school if their out-of-school issues go unaddressed.</dd>
   </dl>

 Again, use your own knowledge and manner of speaking.
 The key, though, is providing examples that resonate with listeners.
 The more specific the examples, the more obvious the solution—community schools: